monkstudio/unicorn-tears-theme/README.md

 # Features

 ### Social media menu
 You can build a social menu by making a new menu in the Appearance editor, and assigning it to the Social menu using custom links.
 Any links related to social medias will automically be converted to inline svg social icons.
 Any unrecognized networks will show a chain icon.
+New social icons can be added in `inc/class-svg-icons.php`.

 ---